-Just Pipe Up! - In this activity students will learn where their water source comes from and the path it takes through the water treatment and wastewater treatment process.
+JUST PIPE UP! - In this activity students will learn where their water source comes from and the path it takes through the water treatment and wastewater treatment process.
 When the proper order is established the students hold labeled tubes representing the locations along the way.
 Marbles and bouncy balls are then added at the water source (beginning) and students have to negotiate them through the system using elevation changes.
 There are discussions about water and wastewater line breaks and the consequences.
 It is a fun, hands-on approach to learn about the water and wastewater process.
-Standards: S6E6 of crapping the food and grease off the plate into the trash and put the plate in the sink.
-In a relay style students race to the trash can and kitchen sink to scrap the plate clean and race back.
-It is a fun way to learn about F.O.G.
-There needs to be a big open space inside or outside.
-Standards: S6E6
+(Similar to Water/Wastewater Process Enviroscape but more hands-on) Standards: S7L4